Setting up a LAN

 Local Area Networks (LAN) allow users to share data and resources, such as printers and Internet connections.
 It's hard to find a business without a LAN and, in fact, the number of households today with two or more PCs is around 20%.
 Many multiple-PC households are connected to a LAN.
-The proliferation of LANs is due to the availability of inexpensive, higher performance hardware and improved network-friendly operating systems. may seem fundamental to most of us, but given the rate that technology changes these days, a little review is in order.
+The proliferation of LANs is due to the availability of inexpensive, higher performance hardware and improved network-friendly operating systems.
+Setting up a LAN may seem fundamental to most of us, but given the rate that technology changes these days, a little review is in order.

 Network operating systems

 The battle of the PC-based Network Operating System (NOS) is quietly coming to an end.
 Novell, which once boasted over 80% of the market, is virtually gone.
 Microsoft is the current ruler.
 The evolution from DOS to the current versions of Windows has been frustrating for most users.
 However, Microsoft recognized that the operating systems for both standalone PCs and network servers would need to fully support the TCP/IP protocol that is used exclusively for all communications on the Internet.
 Novell, on the other hand, built its NOS around IPX.
 This lack of native TCP/IP support caused its market share to dwindle.

 Protocols define and implement the means for data communications devices to communicate with one another.
 It once was fairly difficult to mix different types of computers, such as Macintosh and Windows, in part due to different protocols being used.
 This was solved by creating network-client programs that were loaded on the PC during the boot process.
 These client programs permitted data files to be shared between machines.